Ad Hoc Committee definition

-• Specialized expertise
+• Specialized expertise for a specific decision or challenge

-• Timely research or recommendations
+• Focused, short-term research or planning

 • Executive Search Committee: Oversees the recruitment of a new CEO or executive leader